MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 Press any key to continue . . .
 ```

-### Troubleshooting
+## Troubleshooting

+### Problems during execution of PowerShell script

+#### Incorrect redirect URI in application registration or PowerShell script (AADSTS50011)

+If during sign-in in your PowerShell script you see an error similar to the following, you'll need to verify the redirect URI being used:

+*AADSTS50011: The reply url specified in the request does not match the reply urls configured for the application: 'ac6348d6-0d2f-4786-af33-07ad46e69bfc'.*

+This error means you need do one of the following:
+- Update the Redirect URI in your Azure AD application configuration.
+See [MIP SDK setup and configuration](setup-configure-mip.md#register-a-client-application-with-azure-active-directory) to verify that you've correctly configured the Redirect URI property.
+- Update the `redirectUri` variable in your PowerShell script to match your application registration.

-#### Incorrect sign-in account
+#### Incorrect sign-in account (AADSTS50020)

-If your project builds successfully, but you see an error similar to the following during token acquisition sign-in, you'll need to specify a different account:
+If during sign-in in your PowerShell script you see an error similar to the following:

-*AADSTS50020: User account 'user@domain.com' from identity provider 'https://sts.windows.net/72f988bf-86f1-41af-91ab-2d7cd011db47/' does not exist in tenant 'Organization name' and cannot access the application '0edbblll-8773-44de-b87c-b8c6276d41eb' in that tenant.*
+*AADSTS50020: User account 'user@domain.com' from identity provider 'https://sts.windows.net/72f988bl-86f1-41af-91ab-2d7cd011db47/' does not exist in tenant 'Organization name' and cannot access the application '0edbblll-8773-44de-b87c-b8c6276d41eb' in that tenant.*

+This error means you need do one of the following:

-Rerun the PowerShell script, but be sure to use an account from the same tenant where your Azure AD application registration resides.
+- Rerun the PowerShell script, but be sure to use an account from the same tenant where your Azure AD application registration resides.
+- If your sign-in account was correct, your PowerShell session may already be authenticated under a different account.
+In this case , you'll need to exit then reopen the script, then try running it again.
+- If you're using these Quickstarts with a web app (instead of native), and need to sign in using an account from a different tenant, be sure your Azure AD application registration is enabled for multi-tenant use.
+You can verify by using the "edit Manifest" feature in the application registration, and ensure it specifies `"availableToOtherTenants": true,`.

+#### Incorrect permissions in application registration (AADSTS65005)

+If during sign-in in your PowerShell script you see an error similar to the following, you need to update the permission requests in your Azure AD application configuration:

+*AADSTS65005: Invalid resource.
+The client has requested access to a resource which is not listed in the requested permissions in the client's application registration.
+Client app ID: 0edbblll-8773-44de-b87c-b8c6276d41eb.
+Resource value from request: https://syncservice.o365syncservice.com/.
+Resource app ID: 870c4f2e-85b6-4d43-bdda-6ed9a579b725.
+List of valid resources from app registration: 00000002-0000-0000-c000-000000000000.*

+See [MIP SDK setup and configuration](setup-configure-mip.md#register-a-client-application-with-azure-active-directory) to verify that you've correctly configured the permission requests in your application registration.

-#### Bad access token
+### Bad access token

-If your project builds successfully, but you see output similar to the following in the console output, you most likely have an invalid or expired token in your `AcquireOAuth2Token()` method.
+If your project builds successfully, but you see output similar to the following example in the console output, you most likely have an invalid or expired token in your `AcquireOAuth2Token()` method.
 Go back to [Update the token acquisition logic](#update-the-token-acquisition-logic) and regenerate the access token, update `AcquireOAuth2Token()` again, and rebuild/retest.

 ```cmd
 An exception occurred... is the access token incorrect/expired?